-THE proverb honours and loves every religion according to the innermost value of the same, whilst it is never sorry to sting and scourge churches and priesthoods; indeed it seldom allows an To the proverb portunity of lashing these to escape. exulted above all things, but reputed saints and reputed sanctuaries it subjects to a rigid examination, and allows nothing to pass which cannot eternally stand before God and his righteousness, without change of light or of darkness.
+HE proverb honours and loves every religion according to the I innermost value of the same, whilst it is never sorry to sting and scourge churches and priesthoods; indeed it seldom allows an opportunity of lashing these to escape.
+To the proverb God is exalted above all things, but reputed saints and reputed sanctuaries it subjects to a rigid examination, and allows nothing to pass which cannot-eternally stand before God and his righteousness, without change of light or of darkness.
 Therefore the proverb in its religious relations is unchangeably of the same worth now, as thousands of years ago.
 It has helped to destroy the temples and the altars of idols and of gods, and was from the beginning a strong true instrument in the hands of the wise.
 How many of our church hymns are merely the explanations and developments of proverbs.
 And for this reason, if for no other, how full they are of childlike piety, of truthfulness, of passionate warmth!
 On purity and cleanliness, no less of the body than of the soul, the proverb strongly insists, though pedantic moralists may quarrel with many an expression which offends their delicate ears.
-They ought, however, to reflect that to the pure all things are pure, and that a coarse expression boldly uttered in the first freshness of a plantasy or emotion, readily gains a kind of traditional authority with the people, who never see either printed or written the coarse expressions which, proverbially or otherwise, they use.
+They ought, however, to reflect that to the pure all things are pure, and that a coarse expression boldly uttered in the first freshness of a phantasy or emotion, readily gains a kind of traditional authority with the people, who never see either printed or written the coarse expressions which, proverbially or otherwise, they use.
 Besides, as in all human things, passion, selfishness, and other bad tendencies and habits of the children of men, have put into circulation many a proverb of doubtful truth and still more doubtful utility.
-If we have to be on our guard against such infamous proverbs, we have to be infinitely more on our guard against the persons who take pleasure in using them. - Körte's Ğerman Proverbs.
+If we have to be on our guard against such infamous proverbs, we have to be infinitely more on our guard against the persons who take pleasure in using them.-Körte's German Proverbs.
+LIFE IN SOUTHERN RUSSIA.

-^{} The Comhill Magazine : edited by W. M. THACKERAY.
+^{} The Cornhill Magazine: edited by W. M. THACKERAY.
 No. I. (January, 1860).
 London: Smith, Elder, and Co., Cornhill.